rust-minidump/rust-minidump/minidump-processor/json-schema.md

 **All of these can also be `null`**.

-(arrays and objects are never leaves in the schema, so they will just be represented by the appropriate kind of braces).
+(Arrays and objects are never leaves in the schema, so they will just be represented by the appropriate kind of braces.)

 By default, strings are *opaque* to this schema, meaning they can contain anything (including the empty string).
 This usually means we are just passing the string through from a symbol file or the minidump itself.
 There may be an underlying structure from the source, but we aren't going to try to guarantee or specify it.